Clemson University shares Military Friendly Employer designation with iconic institutions like Amazon

 Clemson University has been named a 2020 Military Friendly Employer, a designation awarded to employers whose commitment to serving the military and veteran community is comprehensive in scope and meaningful in terms of actual outcomes and impact; from hiring and career advancement to customer service and charitable investment.

-Out of more than 8,800 applicants Clemson is one of only 290 employers in the nation to earn the designation, and is among a list of iconic institutions such as Amazon, the American Red Cross, the United States Postal Service, Walmart, The Home Depot and General Motors.
+Out of nearly 2,000 applicants Clemson is one of only 290 employers in the nation to earn the designation, and is among a list of iconic institutions such as Amazon, the American Red Cross, the United States Postal Service, Walmart, The Home Depot and General Motors.

 Josh Brown, Clemson’s director of talent acquisition, said the Military Friendly Employer designation will complement the Military Friendly School designation Clemson has earned multiple times and hopefully raise the school’s reputation even higher in the eyes of prospective veteran employees across the nation.